-Red velvet cake is all the rage, so naturally St. Patrick’s Day brings visions of green velvet cake.
+Red velvet cake is all the rage for Valentine’s Day, so naturally St. Patrick’s Day brings visions of green velvet cupcakes and green velvet cake.
 How many things could one make with a batch of green velvet cake batter?
 How about green velvet cupcakes, green velvet mini cupcakes, green velvet whoopie pies and green velvet cake pops.
+Oh, and you can also make green velvet cake, of course!
+These are the perfect easy St. Patrick’s Day desserts.

 Green Velvet Cake